 The Barbara Bush Literacy Plaza capital campaign has two phases.
 The HPL Foundation completed the $1,578,474 fundraising for Phase One in 2016.
 Construction began in September and was completed in 2017.

-A new fence will have sliding gates on both McKinney and Lamar Streets.
-The gates will be open during daylight hours and closed at night, providing additional security for the Plaza’s new features.
+New fences with sliding gates on both McKinney and Lamar Streets were installed.
+The gates are open during daylight hours and closed at night, providing additional security for the Plaza’s features.